Dataocelot/airbyte-motherduck-hackathon/README.md

 AWS_SECRET_ACCESS_KEY=
 ```

+The `test.env` file has the keys that are required for this project

+You will to create an Airbyte cloud account, and you can sign up [here](https://airbyte.com/product/airbyte-cloud)
 For your Gemini API key, you can sign up for Google Gemini, and access your API key [here](https://aistudio.google.com/apikey)
 For Motherduck API key, you will need to have a Motherduck account.
 [Here](https://motherduck.com/docs/key-tasks/authenticating-and-connecting-to-motherduck/authenticating-to-motherduck/#authentication-using-an-access-token) is the link that shows you how to get a Motherduck API key

+After filling the values the test.env file, you will need to rename it to a `.env`s